swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetByName**
-> AssetServer AssetServerGetByName(ctx, name, optional)
+> AssetServer AssetServerGetByName(a.client.ctx, name, optional)
 Retrieve an Asset Server by name.

 This method returns an asset server based on the name associated with it.
 Users should primarily search with the WebID when available.